twabi/Namis-Excel-Script/README.md

 # Namis-Excel-Script
 ## Operation
-Basically, the script to be run is in the src folder, "excelScript.py" It can be run by simply typing "python excelScript.py" in terminal.
+Basically, the script to be run is in the scripts folder, called "excelScript.py" It can be run by simply typing "python excelScript.py" in terminal.

 A file picker/selector window pops up by which a user can then just pick the preferred excel file to be restructured.